There are three kinds of publishing: traditional (or trade) publishing, self publishing, and vanity publishing.

 Here’s the reality: Most people can’t do all those things — certainly not at a professional level.
 Most people need help to self publish a professional-quality book that other people want to pay for.
 Creating a professional product can cost upwards of a thousand dollars.

 Where do you find the help you need to create a professional product?
 You can either use freelancers who specialize in the specific task you need help with, or you can hire a company who will sell you packages of services.
 I strongly recommend the former over the latter.
 The packages that the latter sell are often overpriced and include services you don’t need to pay for.
+(The link above will help you find legitimate partners.)

 Both freelancers and self publishing companies have to be paid up front.
 They are not paid only if the book sells.
 That means you may be making a large upfront investment with NO GUARANTEE that you will recoup your money.